 People in the same area do work together to set up and break up their tents.
 On the day of the event, mothers, and sometimes fathers, do their best to prepare packed lunch or obento（お弁当）as mentioned above.
 These packed lunches are always packed very nicely, look amazing and are the best reward for their children that did their best in the activities.

-Students are divided into teams.
-Colors are used to distinguish each team.
-Usually, it’s the color red, blue, green and yellow.
-Each team consists of all the grades at the school.
-So, if there are four sections per grade level, each section will belong to a particular color.
+Students are divided into teams and colors are used to distinguish each group.
+Most times, in order to divide them, colours such as red, blue, green and yellow are used.
+If there are four sections per grade level, each section will belong to a particular color.
 For smaller schools in the countryside, there are only two teams and students are divided accordingly.
-Some parents and other people in the community can join the team.
+Some parents and other people in the community have the possibility to also join them.

-Hard work, sweat, togetherness, equality, fun and memories.
-These are the words that describe the sports festival in Japan.
-It is a big part of each and every Japanese student’s life.
+Hard work, sweat, team work, equality and lots of fun memories.
+These are the words that describe the sports festival in Japan and makes it a big part of each and every Japanese student’s life.